-Computational Propaganda: Bots, Targeting, And The Future
+Computational Propaganda: Bots, Targeting And The Future

 "Computational propaganda has recently exploded into public consciousness.
 The U.S. presidential campaign of 2016 was marred by evidence, which continues to emerge, of targeted political propaganda and the use of bots to distribute political messages on social media."

 It's both the targeting and the use of "bots" that provides the base definition for computational propaganda.
 The supercomputer studies I did for my Ph.D. thesis were an early example of what are sometimes called "Big Compute."
 This means doing zillions of computations in seconds.
 Together, they allowed my complex fluid equations to be "animated."
-The super-fast calculations revealed behavior that previously would have been hidden to us.
+The superfast calculations revealed behavior that previously would have been hidden to us.

 But with the rise of the Internet and the wireless world, something new and unexpected emerged.
 Instead of just having Big Compute to solve equations, our digital society evolved a new universe of "Big Data."
 With every "click," "like" and "follow" we were leaving digital breadcrumbs out in the ether.
 With the rise of social media, a vast treasure-trove of information was building up that could be mined to predict our preferences, our inclinations and even our future behavior.

-Combine the super-fast calculational capacities of Big Compute with the oceans of specific personal information comprising Big Data — and the fertile ground for computational propaganda emerges.
+Combine the superfast calculational capacities of Big Compute with the oceans of specific personal information comprising Big Data — and the fertile ground for computational propaganda emerges.
 That's how the small AI programs called bots can be unleashed into cyberspace to target and deliver misinformation exactly to the people who will be most vulnerable to it.
-These messages can be refined over and over again based how well they perform (again in terms of clicks, likes and so on).
-Worst of all, all this can be done semi-autonomously allowing the targeted propaganda (like fake news stories or faked images) to spread like viruses through communities most vulnerable to their mis-information.
+These messages can be refined over and over again based on how well they perform (again in terms of clicks, likes and so on).
+Worst of all, all this can be done semiautonomously, allowing the targeted propaganda (like fake news stories or faked images) to spread like viruses through communities most vulnerable to their misinformation.

 As someone who has worked at the hairy edges of computational science my entire career I am, frankly, terrified by the possibilities of computational propaganda.
 My fear comes exactly because I have seen how rapidly the power and the capacities of digital technologies have grown.
-From my perspective, no matter what your political inclinations may be, if you value a healthy functioning democracy then something needs to be done to get ahead of computational propaganda's curve.
+From my perspective, no matter what your political inclinations may be, if you value a healthy functioning democracy, then something needs to be done to get ahead of computational propaganda's curve.

 Clearly this is, in part, a technological problem.
 As Bolsover and Howard explain: